devopsmails/devops/readme.md

 What is DevOps?

 ----------
-DevOps  is methodology to make faster Hight Quality delivery with the disired code Quality parameters, testing, Complete automation and Monitering.
+DevOps  is methodology to make faster High Quality delivery with the disired code Quality parameters, testing, Complete automation and Monitering.

 What SDLC?
 -----------